isomerpages/moe-ferngreenpri/_general-information/For Graduating P6 Students/PSLE.md

 <p>For more information: <a href="https://www.seab.gov.sg/home/examinations/psle" rel="noopener nofollow" target="_blank">https://www.seab.gov.sg/home/examinations/psle</a>
 </p>
 <p>This year, an interactive online tutorial is available for candidates
-to familiarise with the use of the eExam System for the PSLE MT e-Oral.</p>
+to familiarise with the use of the eExam System for the PSLE MT e-Oral.
-<p>This interactive online tutorial aims to provide candidates an insight
-into the actual e-examination environment by simulating the processes they will experience.
+This interactive online tutorial aims to provide candidates an insight into the actual e-examination environment by simulating the processes they will experience.
 The platform also provides some tips and guides for candidates as they interact with the application.</p>